Hong Kong Billionaire Will Return to Prison After Final Appeal Is Rejected

 Sun Hung Kai Properties Ltd. tycoon Thomas Kwok and former Chief Secretary Rafael Hui were convicted in 2014 of conspiracy stemming from bribes that Mr. Kwok made to Mr. Hui in 2005.

 Hong Kong's Court of Final Appeal unanimously ordered Mr. Kwok back to prison to serve the remainder of his five-year term.
-Mr. Kwok, 65, was released on bail in July after a lower court granted his application to appeal the case.
+Mr. Kwok, 65 years old, was released on bail in July after a lower court granted his application to appeal the case.
 Mr. Hui, 69, will serve the remainder of his 7 1/2 -year sentence.

 In its ruling, the court said Mr. Hui's independence as a public official was "hopelessly compromised" by Mr. Kwok's bribes.